programinglive/dev-workflow-mcp-server/README.md

 - **Persists across sessions** so your workflow state is preserved
 - **Stays centralized** even if you run the server from nested build outputs like `dist/`.
 The MCP server walks back to the project root (looking for `.git` or `package.json`) before reading or writing workflow state, so you never need duplicate copies under build directories.

 Each project maintains its own isolated workflow history, so you can work on multiple projects without mixing their histories.
+Within that `.state` directory, the MCP server automatically creates a unique per-user subdirectory (e.g., `.state/users/user-abc123/`).
+The generated identifier persists locally so multiple developers sharing the same repository never clobber each other’s workflow files.
+If you prefer a specific name, set `DEV_WORKFLOW_USER_ID` before launching the server and that value will be used instead of the auto-generated ID.

 ### Adding to .gitignore